apache/dubbo-website/content/en/overview/mannual/golang-sdk/tutorial/deploy2/deploy.md

         └── service.go
 ```

+`dubbogo-cli` is maintained in the dubbo-go repository under `tools/dubbogo-cli`, and the generated template is the
+starting point for the rest of this guide.

 The generated project includes several directories:

 - api: stores interface files: proto files and generated pb.go files